kartverket/backstage-plugin-risk-scorecard-backend/README.md

 # Setup when you have other test resources

+An environment file has been provided with all environment variables that are needed to run the application.
+It is recomennded to create a local environment file for secrets and personal configuration. ```.env.local``` is added to the .gitignore.

 ## Run with intellij
 We recommend using IntelliJ for local development.
 To run the application, simply open the repository locally and select `✨Local Server` as your run configuration, then run it.